Common Misconceptions — How Eclipses Work in Astrology + Magic

 Eclipses are malefic events for the Sun and Moon.
 The only thing you want to use Eclipses for is destroying, cursing, concealing, unconcealing, or banishing – but be warned, because you’ll likely need to channel it to direct it, especially if care isn’t taken to remediate, and again, the energies aren’t good or life-giving.

-To remediate Eclipses, the Vedic tradition offers many mantras for Ketu and Rahu.
-The upcoming Eclipse in Cancer on July 2nd is on the latter, also called the North Node, or Head of the Dragon.
-We often listen to the mantras on YouTube during the live Eclipse window.
+To remediate Eclipses, the Vedic tradition offers many mantras.
+The upcoming Eclipse in Sagittarius on June 5th is on South Node.
+We often chant and listen to the mantras on YouTube during the live Eclipse window.
 Taking salt baths is also recommended.

 If you would like to upgrade your Eclipse understanding, here is a 4-series recorded class called Here There Be Dragons: Nodes and Eclipses.